umerijaz/nanopore/README.md

 ST Calus, UZ Ijaz, and A Pinto.
 NanoAmpli-Seq: A workflow for amplicon sequencing from mixed microbial communities on the nanopore sequencing platform. bioRxiv 244517, 2018.
 DOI:10.1101/244517

-Modified the program to use multprocessing to speed up and updated the code to run in python3.
+Modified the program to run in python3 then add in multprocessing to decrease time overall.
+Ran several test to see what preformed the best.
 Decreased the overall time by about half for the changing it to python3.

-Running several speed test.
+Speed test conclude that more processors would reduce time.
+Multithreading is not optimal for this problem.
+Just transitioning the older code into python3 reduced time significantly.

-linux terminal
+linux terminal or mac terminals

 ./chopSEQ.py -i input_file -f foward_primer -r reserve_primer > output_file

 running times